 You can prepare a cold brew very easily with Impress, here is how. add 8 TBS of ground quality coffee.
 The coffee should be finer than usual to improve the extraction.
 Add 5 oz of warm water, (about 100 – 125 °F), and press the filter just enough to touch the water, and make sure the filter cup has the lid on.
 Leave to brew for 10-12 hours minimum.
-With slightly warmer water the brewing time should be shorter, however, do not rise the temperature too much, or it won’t be a cold brew anymore.
+With slightly warmer water the brewing time should be shorter, however, do not raise the temperature too much, or it won’t be a cold brew anymore.

 What Can Be Improved

 Is it perfect?
-No it isn’t perfect, but I think it’s pretty close.
+No, it isn’t perfect, but I think it’s pretty close.
 Here is a couple of things that I didn’t like about it.

-It is supposed to be a travel mug but unfortunately it doesn’t fit in the cup holders of my car.
+It is supposed to be a travel mug but unfortunately, it doesn’t fit in the cup holders of my car.
 I have to remove the whole plastic piece with the three cup holders to accommodate the Impress.
 By doing this, my cup doesn’t have stability in the larger space, and it might drop.
 This shouldn’t be a huge problem, but combined with the poor design of the lid, it can cause spillages.
 The lid is not a screw on lid, and if you tip it off coffee spills.
 I would have liked a screw on lid.
-The other bad thing about the lid, is the material.
+The other bad thing about the lid is the material.
 The material is a silicone that has a strong odor, almost covering the coffee taste.
 This is one of the reasons I pour my coffee in a porcelain cup after brewing.